 If you'd rather not sign up for a whole year of broadband, you have a few options:

 - Nine-month student broadband - These are intended to start in October and end in June, i.e. while you're actually living in your student house.
-You'll find them available from Virgin Media, BT, and Sky.
+You'll find them available from providers like Virgin Media, BT, and Sky.

 - Mobile broadband - This uses 4G rather than phone lines to get you online, and is almost always available on a 30-day basis.
 However, it also tends to come with pretty restrictive download limits, and a higher price than fixed line broadband.
 Read more about mobile broadband.